localstack/localstack.github.io/content/open-source-sponsorship/index.md

 - The project should have a LocalStack banner in the source repository's `README` file or on the documentation.
 - The project should have a link to [LocalStack](https://localstack.cloud/) on the project's `README` file or the website.

-If your project meets the terms of this eligibility criteria, don't hesitate to contact us at the above mail address.
+If your project meets the terms of these eligibility criteria, don't hesitate to contact us at the above mail address.
 To renew your license, please send us a reminder mail on the same mail thread to allow us to renew your license.

 ## Frequently asked questions